rebalag/Spinnaker-Install/spinnaker-oc-install/final_dependencies/README.md

-# Spinnaker On Openshift Airgapped VM with Kubernetes V1 account
+# Spinnaker Installation On Openshift Airgapped VM with Kubernetes V1 account

 ### Steps for Installing Spinnaker on Openshift